so-sc/sosc-website/src/contents/events/flutter-101/index.md

 feedback_link: http://bit.ly/flutterfeedbackscem
 ---
 ## Flutter 101
-Flutter is Google's UI toolkit to build visually stunning applications for mobile, web and desktop applications - *all in a single codebase!* Bringing your app to life has never been faster with it's fully customizable widgets to build native interfaces in a minute.
+Flutter is Google's UI toolkit to build visually stunning applications for **mobile**, **web** and **desktop applications** - **all in a single codebase!** Bringing your app to life has never been faster with it's fully customizable widgets to build native interfaces in a minute.
 Build expressive and beautiful UI's for your users with rich motion APIs and smooth natural scrolling.
-And with Flutter, you can avoid keeping multiple codebases for iOS and Android!
+And with Flutter, you can avoid keeping multiple code bases for iOS and Android!
 What's not to love? 🤩

 With this in mind, we have bought out a series of Flutter workshops!
 Flutter 101 will be the first in 3 workshops where we will delve into Flutter development with the basics and eventually come out with an app. 😍
 ### Time: 10:00 AM IST